How Messy Is a Fiberglass Pool Installation?

 Either way, all that dirt has to be stockpiled somewhere near the pool hole.
 If it's going to stay on the property, it'll be moved again to another location.

 Remember, wherever it sits, this pile of dirt will cover an area of grass at least the size of your pool or larger.
 Also remember, machines will be needed to relocate the dirt.
-Consider the space under the pile(s) and the path the machines take dead to you.
+Consider the space under the pile(s) and the path of the machines dead to you.
 You'll have to replenish it with new grass once all the major machine work is complete.

 How long will the yard be messy from a fiberglass pool installation?